securityfirst/secfirst.org/umbrella-manual/content/_index.md

 - Stress

 ### Emergency Support

+Explains places to get extra help if you have a problem.

 - Physical
 - Digital

 ### Tools

+These are detailed guides about how to use software and apps mentioned in the lessons.
+These are the tools currently covered in the tool guide.

 - Messaging
+    * Mailvelope
+    * ObscuraCam
+    * Pidgin
+    * Psiphon
+    * Signal for Android
+    * Signal for iOS
 - Encryption
+    * Encrypt your iPhone
+    * k9 & Open Keychain
+    * KeePasXC
 - PGP
+    * PGP for Linux
+    * PGP for MacOS
+    * PGP for Windows
 - Tor
+    * Orbot & Orfox
+    * Tor for MacOS
+    * Tor for Linux
+    * Tor for Windows
 - Files
+    * Cobian Backup
+    * Recuva
+    * VeraCrypt
 - Other
+    * Android
+    * Facebook

 ### Glossary
-The Glossary provides definations of many technical terms used in Umbrella's lessons.
-If you see a word whose meaning you do not know, check the glossary for a definition.
+The glossary contains explanations of the various terms used in the app.
+If you see a technical word whose meaning you do not know, check the glossary for a definition.

 ### About

-The About page provides more information about Umbrella, its Licences and appreciation for the people involved in its creation.
+The About page provides more information about Umbrella, its licences and appreciation for the people involved in its development.

 ### Bookmarks